Our Portable Diesel Heater setup and review

 Should you get a portable diesel heater?

 It is next level amazing to wake up on a freezing winters morning in a camper trailer or caravan that is a comfortable temperature, and with everyone having had a good nights sleep because of it.
-If you are aware of the above items, and you still want a portable unit, get one.

 They are awesome.
 If your kids are older, and don’t mind the colder weather you don’t really need one, but they make camping with young kids much easier, and it is quite luxurious!
 In terms of diesel heater reviews, we are super happy with our setup.